RuishanLiu/TrialPathfinder/tutorial/README.md

 # Trial PathFinder

 Python library for Trial Pathfinder, an AI framework to systematically evaluate clinical trial eligibility criteria.
 Functions provided by this package: encoding eligibility criteria, emulating existing trials under combinations of eligibility criteria, evaluating individual eligibiliey rule and suggesting data-driven criteria.

-Working paper.
-More background and information will be provided when the paper is ready.
+*Working paper.
+More background and information will be provided when the paper is ready.*

-This repository contains tutorials and examples to use the library.
-See the python notebooks in the :code:`tutorials` folder.
+This repository contains tutorials and examples to use the library; see [tutorials/tutorial.ipynb](https://github.com/RuishanLiu/TrialPathfinder/blob/master/tutorial/tutorial.ipynb).

 # Installation